DataS-DHSC/PHStatsMethods/readme.md

 # View all branches in the GitHub repo
 !git branch -r

-# move to a new branch
+# move to a new branch and pull changes so local branch is up-to-date
 !git switch branch_name
+!git pull

 ```